The UN has been fighting desertification since 1994.

 Desertification is the process of land degradation in arid, semi-arid, and dry sub-humid areas.

 The current climate crisis has caused these factors to multiply, and desertification is now recognized as one of the world’s major environmental problems.

-In fact, some have even described it as the “greatest environmental challenge of our time” with climate change only making it worse.
+In fact, some have even described it as the “greatest environmental challenge of our time”.

 In this blog, we’ll review what desertification is and what causes it, so you can protect and care for your land if you’re in an impacted region.